GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Background

 \subsection{Principal Scores}

 The principal score \citep[e.g.][]{jo} is defined as

-where $\bxsi\subseteq\bm{x}_i$, the set of covariates used to model $S$.
-Note that under randomization, $Pr(\sti=1|\bxsi,Z_i)=Pr(\sti=1|\bxsi)$, so a model for principal scores can be estimated using data from the treatment group and extrapolated to the control group.
+the probability of a subject with covariates $\bxsi$ being in the $\sti=1$ principal stratum.
+Note that under randomization, $\Pr(\sti=1|\bxsi,Z_i)=\Pr(\sti=1|\bxsi)$, so a model for principal scores can be estimated using data from the treatment group and extrapolated to the control group.
 Assume a model for principal scores: